-In this tutorial, we'll learn how to force-update a local Maven repository when it becomes corrupted.
-To accomplish this, we'll use a straightforward example to understand why a repository can become corrupted and how to fix it.
+In this tutorial, we’ll learn how to force-update a local Maven repository when it becomes corrupted.
+To accomplish this, we’ll use a straightforward example to demonstrate why a repository can be corrupted and how to fix it.

-To learn and run the commands in this tutorial, we need to use a Spring Initializr project and have a JDK and Maven installed.
+To learn and run the commands in this tutorial, we’ll need to use a Spring Initializr project, and have a JDK and Maven installed.

 3. Maven Repository Structure